exercism/bash/concepts/pipelines/introduction.md

 Long command lists become hard to read quite quickly.
 Liberal use of newlines can help a lot.

-Here's an example: a word is added to an array if two conditions are met
+Consider this example where a word is added to an array if two conditions are met.

 ```bash
 [[ "$word" != "$topic" ]] && [[ "$key" == "$(sorted "$topic")" ]] && anagrams+=("$candidate")